openSUSE/news-o-o/_posts/2024/2024-06-21-os-leap-micro-release-candidate.md

 The easiest way to test the upgrade would be in a VM.
 Get Leap micro 5.5 images from [get.opensuse.org](https://get.opensuse.org/leapmicro/5.5/) and ensure you have all updates applied via `transactional-update`.

-I'd recommend upgrading to 6.0 via SSH or console over the cockpit, as the service might eventually stop responding.
+I'd recommend upgrading to 6.0 via SSH or console instead of cockpit, as the service might stop responding.
-Upgrade instructions and known issues are captured in [SDB:System_upgrade_to_LeapMicro_6.0](https://en.opensuse.org/SDB:System_upgrade_to_LeapMicro_6.0) wiki page.
+Upgrade instructions and known issues are captured in the [SDB:System_upgrade_to_LeapMicro_6.0](https://en.opensuse.org/SDB:System_upgrade_to_LeapMicro_6.0) wiki page.

 Make sure to check [known issues](https://en.opensuse.org/SDB:System_upgrade_to_LeapMicro_6.0#Known_issues_with_migration) before proceeding.